Ade-212/Youtube-API-proj/README.md

 This Full stack Video app i created utilizing the MERN stack is an video platform similar to youtube but with my own creative twist that enables users to search for videos & more using the Youtube API that has been implemented in the program.
 Moreover, it provides authentication features where users can register and sign in, enhancing the user experience.

 # Project Description
 This application is a comprehensive platform built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It allows users to explore educational videos with the added advantage of a personalized experience after signing up.
 The backend handles user registration, authentication, and data management, while the frontend ensures a responsive and intuitive user interface.
+The project has also been hosted, as the Frontend was hosted using Netlify, Backend using Heroku and the MongoDB database using MongoDB Atlas

 # Tech Stack
 * # Backend